-The UBC Faculty Association is committed to promoting the interests of UBC Faculty and UBC, upholding principles of academic freedom and freedom from discrimination and harassment.
-The UBCFA acts as the bargaining agent of all faculty members employed by the University of British Columbia and regulates relations between the faculty members and the University through collective bargaining.
+The UBCFA acts as the bargaining agent of all faculty, librarians and program directors employed by the University of British Columbia and regulates relations between our members and the University through collective bargaining.

 Interested in Volunteering?